orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

 * The pixel buffer is copied into a ``numpy.array``

 As you can see, there is no export of the metadata, such as origin, spacing, geographic projection.
-It means that if you want to import back a NumPy array into OTB, the image won't have any of these metadata.
-It can be a problem for applications doing geometry, projections, and also calibration.
+It means that if you want to re-import a NumPy array back into OTB, the image won't have any of these metadata.
+This can pose problems for applications that relate to geometry, projections, and also calibration.

 Future developments will probably offer a more adapted structure to import and export images between OTB and the Python world.